-- A. State the name of the event that expanded the scope of IO psychology from industrial psychology- personnel issues, to organizational psychology- human relations, the work environment, and attitudes (in particular, job satisfaction) - B. State the reason why the Hawthorne studies were critical to the development of IO psychology. - 6.
-8,2.
+State the name of the event that expanded the scope of IO psychology from industrial psychology- which includes personnel issues, such as personnel selection and training, to organizational psychology which includes human relations, the work environment, and attitudes (in particular, job satisfaction)

+- 6. 8,2.
 Not for the exam.
 No other event in the history of IO psychology increased the number of IO psychologists than the civil rights legislation mentioned in this paragraph.
 These laws also account for the fact that personnel selection still dominates the field of IO psychology today.
 I do not cover any of these topics in this course because we offer a specialized course in Personnel Selection & Placement (PSY 6430). - 7.
 8,3.
 Not for the exam.
 It's cool that Aamodt recognizes us here.
 However, it was not due to Skinner's book Beyond Freedom and Dignity.
 My article in this unit describes the actual events that led to OBM.
-Also, the book that influenced most individuals with respect to the development of behavior analysis was Science and Human Behavior (1953). - 8.
-8,4 Not for the exam, but note the last sentence in this paragraph.
+Also, the book that influenced most individuals with respect to the development of behavior analysis was Science and Human Behavior (1953), not Beyond Freedom and Dignity. - 8.
+8,4 Not for the exam but note the last sentence in this paragraph.
 This is absolutely true.
 I am often asked about the differences between "traditional" IO psychology training programs and ours; this is one of the major differences.
-And, as I shall come back to later, helps explain why there is a "deep divide" between IO psychology and OBM: most IO psychologists do not accept our single subject research designs and visual analyses as "scientific."

-Do you know that Dr. Huitema's Ph.D. is actually in IO psychology, not statistics?
+And, as I shall come back to later, helps explain why there is a "deep divide" between IO psychology and OBM: most IO psychologists do not accept our single subject research designs and visual analyses as "scientific." - Do you know that Dr. Huitema's Ph.D. is actually in IO psychology, not statistics?
 But because of the traditional emphasis on statistics in IO, many IO psychologists became statisticians.